 - Experiments may be conducted to back up theories.
 Social psychology is viewed as predictable and able to be tested.
 Psychologists are encouraged to test their theories multiple times and objectively measure the results to support their argument.
 This process is evolving as psychologists discover what it truly means to be “objective.”
 Some famous experiments have been discredited due to bias from the researcher.
 This is an ever-evolving process.

 - Behavior is used to assess someone’s personality and character.
 You’ve probably heard this phrase before: “Actions speak louder than words.”
 In social psychology, actions speak very loud.
 A handful of theories in social psychology look at the ways in which we assess another person’s behavior and how that shapes our perception of that person.
-We also use these types of assessments to make judgements on our personality and character.
+We also use these types of assessments to make judgments on our personality and character.

 - Behavior helps to reach certain goals.
 Yes, our society influences our behaviors and decisions.
 But all of these decisions are made to complete a goal.
 This could be the fulfillment of physical needs or to obtain a certain status within society.